wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-deploy-sharepoint-2010.md

 To implement a SharePoint development and testing environment on Azure, follow these steps:

 1. Provision: First, provision a VPN connection between on-premises and Azure using Azure Virtual Network.
 (Because Active Directory is not used here, a VPN tunnel is needed.)
-For more information, go to [Virtual Network overview](../virtual-network/virtual-networks-overview.md).
-Then, use the Azure portal to provision a new virtual machine using a stock image from the image library.
+For more information, go to [Virtual Network overview](/documentation/articles/virtual-networks-overview).
+Then, use the Azure Management Portal to provision a new virtual machine using a stock image from the image library.
 	- You can upload the on-premises SharePoint development and testing virtual machines to your Azure storage account and reference those virtual machines through the image library for building the required environment.
 	- You can use the SQL Server 2012 image instead of the Windows Server 2008 R2 SP1 image.
-For more information, go to [Provision a SQL Server virtual machine on Azure](virtual-machines-provision-sql-server.md).
+For more information, go to [Provision a SQL Server virtual machine on Azure](/documentation/articles/virtual-machines-provision-sql-server).

 2. Install: Install SharePoint Server, Visual Studio, and SQL Server on the virtual machines using a Remote Desktop connection.
 	- Use the SharePoint 2010 Easy Setup Script to build a SharePoint developer machine.
 For more information, go to [SharePoint 2010 Easy Setup Script](http://www.microsoft.com/download/details.aspx?id=23415).
 Use Windows PowerShell.
-For more information, go to [Install SharePoint Server 2010 by using Windows PowerShell](http://technet.microsoft.com/library/cc262839.aspx).
+For more information, go to [Install SharePoint Server 2010 by using Windows PowerShell](http://technet.microsoft.com/zh-cn/library/cc262839.aspx).
 Use the CodePlex Project's AutoSPInstaller.
 For more information, go to [CodePlex: AutoSPInstaller](http://autospinstaller.codeplex.com/).
 	- Install Visual Studio.
-For more information, go to [Visual Studio installation](http://msdn.microsoft.com/library/e2h7fzkw.aspx).
+For more information, go to [Visual Studio installation](http://msdn.microsoft.com/zh-cn/library/e2h7fzkw.aspx).
 	- Install SQL Server.
-For more information, go to [Install SQL Server using SysPrep](http://msdn.microsoft.com/library/ee210664.aspx).
+For more information, go to [Install SQL Server using SysPrep](http://msdn.microsoft.com/zh-cn/library/ee210664.aspx).
 3. Develop deployment packages and scripts for applications and databases: If you plan to use an available virtual machine from the image library, the desired on-premises applications and databases can be deployed on Azure virtual machines:
 	- Create deployment packages for the existing on-premises applications and databases using SQL Server Data Tools and Visual Studio.
 	- Use these packages to deploy the applications and databases on Azure virtual machines.
 4. Deploy SharePoint applications and databases:
-	- Configure security on the Azure portal endpoint and set an inbound port in the virtual machine's Windows Firewall.
+	- Configure security on the Azure Management Portal endpoint and set an inbound port in the virtual machine's Windows Firewall.
 	- Deploy SharePoint applications and databases to Azure virtual machines using the deployment packages and scripts created in step 3.
 - Test deployed applications and databases.
 5. Manage virtual machines:
-	- Monitor the virtual machines using the Azure portal.
+	- Monitor the virtual machines using the Azure Management Portal.
 	- Monitor the applications using Visual Studio and SQL Server Management Studio.
 	- You also can monitor and manage the virtual machines using on-premises management software, like Microsoft System Center Operations Manager.